Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Langkawi Underwater World is perhaps one of the most-visited tourist spots in the island city.
 Housing hundreds of rare and beautiful creatures from all over the world, it is also among the largest aquaria in Malaysia.
 Read along to get more information on Langkawi Underwater World, how to book Langkawi Underwater World tickets, its opening hours, and so on to make your trip pleasant and easy.

-Langkawi Underwater World is home to all kinds of marine life, from sea lions to catfish, turtles, jellyfish, sting rays, and penguins.
-It is the best place to spend time with family.
-Being exposed to such a diverse array of exotic creatures will also expand your child’s imagination.
+Langkawi Underwater World is home to all kinds of marine life.
 The 4000 species spread across the tropic, temperate and sub-antarctic zones draw large crowds daily.
 This is why we recommend booking Langkawi Underwater World tickets online.

 As soon as you enter Langkawi Underworld, you will see the Preview Tanks, which contain the Arapaima Jurassic fish, which is among the largest freshwater fishes in the world.
 You can also find the Freshwater Stingray and the Tapah Fish or Wallago Catfish.